A topic from the subject of Inorganic Chemistry in Chemistry.

 • Inorganic polymers are composed of repeating units that contain inorganic elements (e.g., silicon, boron, phosphorus).

-• They exhibit unique properties such as high thermal stability, fire resistance, and electrical conductivity.
+• They exhibit unique properties such as high thermal stability, fire resistance, and often, but not always, electrical conductivity (this can be tuned).

 Main Concepts